Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Remove-AzureADContact.md

 PS C:\> Remove-AzureADContact -ObjectId $Contact.ObjectId
 ```

-The first command gets a contact by using the Get-AzureADContact (./Get-AzureADContact)cmdlet, and then stores it in the $Contact variable.
+The first command gets a contact by using the [Get-AzureADContact](./Get-AzureADContact) cmdlet, and then stores it in the $Contact variable.

 The second command removes the contact in $Contact.

 ## PARAMETERS

 ### -InformationAction
 Specifies how this cmdlet responds to an information event.
 The acceptable values for this parameter are:

 - Continue
 - Ignore